Temi-Lab/Projects/README.md

-# Projects

-This repository are some projects that I have worked on
+## This repository are some projects that I have worked on